whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <br>

 <p>I love how they tell the background of the company, tips on using the items and even some interviews with the artists behind the designs.
 So much better than their previous info sheets.
-Good job FabFitFun!</p>
+Good job <a href="http://xo.fff.me/cwUVT" target="_blank">FabFitFun</a>!</p>

 <br>